 Effective August 1, 2011, VA is the Net Payer for tuition and fees.
 Schools must report the net cost of tuition and fees after deducting:

-The "tuition and fee specific" scholarships are deducted from the instate portion of tuition only.
-If you are an out-of-state student and have a tuition/fee specific scholarship, it cannot be applied to your out-of-state balance.
+The "tuition and fee specific" scholarships and other tuition/fee specific aid are deducted from the instate portion of tuition only.
+If you are an out-of-state student and have a tuition/fee specific aid, it cannot be applied to your out-of-state balance.